basshelal/UnsplashPhotoPicker/README.md

 Based on [Unsplash Photo Picker for Android by Unsplash](https://github.com/unsplash/unsplash-photopicker-android), this library adds more flexibility, conveniences and customization than the original.

-The original only provided you with an `Activity`, this provides you with a `View` you can use in your layouts.
+The original only launched an `Activity` for you which you had no control of, this provides you with a `View` you can use in your layouts.

 ## Contents